10. “Feeling dizzy” — Chemo, Round 5

 At 11:30 pm, when I could no longer keep my eyes open, I decided that a quick nap was in order.
 Of course, I should have set an alarm because I woke up at 10 minutes past midnight and then had to apologize to my twin sister who had wondered what happened to our online date.
 “Happy New Year — let’s hope it will be a healthy one!”
 I said.
 Then, I enjoyed the non-alcoholic peach cooler my trusted neighbour had gifted me for the occasion.

 Most of New Year’s Day was spent on the couch trying not to worry about the future (too much).
 To help ground myself, I took the time to express my sincere thanks to every single person who had accompanied me on my cancer journey in 2020.
-“My goal for 2021 is to be the healthiest and most cheerful, positive person I have ever been,” I said in my message — and for added emphasis I sent along a delightful arrangement a recording of me playing a delightful arrangement of the well-known Christmas carol Joy to the World for pipe organ.
+“My goal for 2021 is to be the healthiest and most cheerful, positive person I have ever been,” I said in my message — and for added emphasis I sent along a recording of me playing a delightful arrangement of the well-known Christmas carol Joy to the World for pipe organ.
 They loved it!

 Happy New Year